Geothermal Ground Loop Frequently Asked Questions

 Vertical Ground Loop

 A vertical ground loop is installed in one or more boreholes about 200 to 500 feet deep in the ground.
 Each hole is 5 to 6 inches in diameter, and if you have more than one, they’re about 20 feet apart.
-This configuration is ideal for homes where yard space is limited, when rock formations are very close to the surface, or retrofit applications where minimum disruption of the landscaping is desired.
+This configuration works best for homes with limited yard space, shallow rock formations, or retrofit projects where homeowners want minimal disruption to landscaping.

 Vertical Ground Loop Installation

 To install a vertical loop, a contractor will use well-drilling equipment to bore a 6-8 inch diameter vertical hole in the ground 200-500 feet deep.
-Next, a single pipe loop with a U-bend at the bottom is inserted in the hole.
-After the pipe is inserted, the hole will be grouted, filling it from bottom to top.
+Next, installers insert a single U-bend pipe loop into the hole, then grout it from bottom to top.

 The grout serves two primary functions: